 - 1. Lack of employment, underemployment, part time and low-wage employment and lack of living wage positions.
-The living wage was adjusted in 2015 to an estimated \$12.50/hour without benefits and \$11.00/hour with benefits.
-The effects from the economic downturn are lessening however we still see people seeking our services that had previously been gainfully employed full time now trying to piece together full time wages on several part time jobs. - 2.
+The living wage remains at \$12.50/hour without benefits and \$11.00/hour with benefits in 2016.
+The effects from the economic downturn continue to lessen however we still see people seeking our services that had previously been gainfully employed full time now trying to piece together full time wages with several part time jobs. - 2.
 Lack of job training and educational options to accommodate newly unemployed persons or underemployed persons; lack of job training and educational opportunities for non- high school graduates.
 We continue to collaborate with our local Division of Workforce Solutions office to provide onsite support in Henderson and Transylvania counties.
-Goodwill Industries also provides job training in Henderson County for Henderson and surrounding counties.
+Goodwill Industries and Blue Ridge Community College provide job training or education programs in Henderson and Transylvania Counties for surrounding counties.
 Isothermal Community College provides job training and educational options in Polk County. - 3.
 Lack of employment opportunities for educated, skilled workers in their field due to changes in the employment landscape.
 Many of the new jobs available are in the brewing industry where local skilled, unemployed workers lack the experience needed for employment.
-There are job training certification classes but these require a 1-2 year classroom commitment. - 4.
+There are job training certification classes but these require a 1-2 year classroom commitment.
+We continue to encourage our clients to apply for entry level jobs at these breweries so they will have the opportunity to learn some skills onsite while taking advantage of higher wages. - 4.
 Inadequate child care subsidies, inadequate before and after school care, and age appropriate child care to bridge the gap between public assistance and self-sufficiency - 5.
 Energy efficient or safe, standard, affordable housing, both rental and owned. - 6.
 Rural transportation; isolation, inaccessibility or lack of knowledge concerning resources - 7.
 Changes or disruptions in family composition/structure - 8.
-Inadequate budget, resource, and financial management skills - 9.
-Access to health and dental care; quality mental health care, lack of knowledge concerning availability of support and services
+Inadequate budgeting, resource, and financial management skills - 9.
+Access to health and basic dental care; quality mental health care, lack of knowledge concerning availability of support and services

 See #1 above.
-The combination of survey results, public meetings, agency experience, past CSBG performance, and knowledge of our community needs indicate stable, well paying jobs, training/retraining programs, securing safe, standard housing, accumulation of assets, and increased income are some of the keys to breaking the public assistance cycle and fostering thoughts and actions of long term independence.
+The combination of survey results, public meetings, agency experience, past CSBG performance, and knowledge of our community needs indicate stable, well-paying jobs, training/retraining programs, securing safe, standard, affordable housing, accumulation of assets or savings for emergency needs, and increased income are some of the keys to breaking the public assistance cycle and fostering thoughts and actions toward long term independence.